jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 - using a VPN connection to enter the Network
 - use a VPS to Reverse Proxy to your home network

-If you want to learn more about reverse Proxies and how to use them for Jellyfin, learn more on our dedicated site about [Reverse-Proxies](./reverse-proxy/).
+Learn more about reverse proxies in our dedicated [Reverse Proxy guide](./reverse-proxy/).

 ### SSL / https

 Using https to access the Server is recommended.
-By default https will not be enabled, because it requires an SSL Certificate.
+By default, HTTPS is disabled because it requires an SSL certificate.

 SSL Certificates are usually issued by a third party and verify that the Server and URL are assigned to another.
 Please use a trusted certificate authority such as [Let's Encrypt](./advanced/letsencrypt) when using https.

 :::caution

-Self signed certificates present problems with security and compatibility and are strongly discouraged.
+Self-signed certificates pose security and compatibility issues and are strongly discouraged.

 :::

-Whilst Jellyfin offers https support it is strongly recommended to handle this seperately on a Reverse Proxy.
+While Jellyfin supports HTTPS, it is strongly recommended to handle HTTPS termination separately on a reverse proxy.
 You can find more info on how to set this up on our [Reverse Proxy](./reverse-proxy/) page.

 **It's strongly recommend that you check your SSL strength and server security at [SSLLabs](https://www.ssllabs.com/ssltest/analyze.html) if you are exposing these services to the internet.**